Magical objects in Harry Potter: Weasley family clock

-Wizard's Chess

-Wizard's Chess is played with pieces and a board identical to Chess.
-The rules are also unchanged.
-The pieces are magically animated, and they violently attack each other when performing a capture, by knocking the captured piece out and dragging it off the board.
-The players order the pieces to move using algebraic chess notation.

-Ron has a wizard's chess set left to him by his grandfather, and Harry first plays with pieces borrowed from Seamus Finnigan, which kept shouting him advice because they did not trust him.
-Harry later gets a set of his own during his first Christmas at Hogwarts.

-During the 16th chapter of Philosopher's Stone, Harry, Ron and Hermione become human chess pieces in a life-sized game of Wizard's Chess, which Harry wins thanks to Ron's advice and sacrifice as a piece.
-In the films, the chess pieces are depicted using replicas of Lewis Chessmen.

 Horcruxes

-A Horcrux is an object used to store part of a person's soul, protecting that person from death (a function similar to a phylactery from other fantasy works).
+A Horcrux is an object used to store part of a wizard's soul, which protects them from death.
 If the body of a Horcrux owner is killed, that portion of the soul that had remained in the body does not pass on to the next world, but will rather exist in a non-corporeal form capable of being resurrected by another wizard, as stated in Harry Potter and the Half-Blood Prince and demonstrated in Harry Potter and the Goblet of Fire.
 If all of someone's Horcruxes are destroyed, then the soul's only anchor in the material world would be the body, the destruction of which would then cause final death.
 The creation of Horcruxes is considered the darkest of all magic.

 This method was chosen by Voldemort to attain immortality.
-The concept is introduced in Harry Potter and the Half-Blood Prince.
 J. K. Rowling uses Horace Slughorn's expository dialogue to reveal that the creation of a Horcrux requires one to commit a murder, which, as the supreme act of evil, "rips the soul apart".
 After the murder, a spell is cast to infuse part of the ripped soul into an object, which then becomes a Horcrux.
 In the final book of the series, Hermione finds the spell in a book titled Secrets of the Darkest Art.
 Rowling has revealed that she intends to detail the process and spell used to create a Horcrux in her long-mentioned Harry Potter Encyclopedia.